dipc-cc/sp2graph/README.md

 ![anthracene resonant structures](/doc/images/anthracene.png)
 **anthracene:** *Kekulé resonant structures (left) with the corresponding Clar sextets (right)*.

 For the phenanthrene, on the other hand, only one Clar structure can be found with two aromatic sextets (see image bellow).
-The Clar's rule can be further applied, in absence of radicals, to find the most stable structure among alternant PAHs [(Yeh and Chai, 2016)][Yeh2016], i.e. structures containing the same number of six-membered rings.
+The Clar's rule can be further applied, in absence of radicals, to find the most stable structure among alternant PAHs [(Yeh and Chai, 2016)][Yeh2016], i.e. isomers containing the same number of six-membered rings.
+For instance, by comparing the Clar structures from anthracene and phenanthrene one would expect that later is a more stable molecule.
+Indeed this is in agreement with standard density functional theory calculations, where the phenanthrene is found to be more stable by 0.2 eV.

 ![phenanthrene resonant structures](/doc/images/phenanthrene.png)
 **phenanthrene:** *Kekulé resonant structures (left) with the corresponding Clar sextets (right)*.

+Interestingly, by performing structural relaxations with simple reactive empirical bond order (REBO) potentials optimized for hydrocarbons [(Brenner et al, 2002)][Brenner2002] one would predict wrongly the total energy of anthracene and phenanthrene to be approximately equal, because the local bonding configurations of the carbon atoms are nearly identical.
+Therefore, this simple example illustrates the strength of the Clar's &pi;-sextet rule.

 ## Methodology ##